 3. Describe how you will engage the students in self-assessment and/or reflection.
-Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
+Explain how the student self-assessment rubric is aligned to the content-specific learning goal(s) and ELD goal(s), if appropriate, and how it will provide opportunities for the students to reflect on and advance their understanding of the content.
 If you provide instructional adaptations (accommodations and/or modifications) for student(s) during the student self-assessment, explain why.